MrFezaro/Forward_Inverse_Kinematics/README.md

 ## Main Scripts

-- **main.cpp:** Entry point of the application, sets up the scene and handles user interaction through ImGui.
+- **main.cpp:** Entry point of the application, initializes the window and runs the main loop.
-- **testFunctions.cpp:**  Tests different functions for the chain kinematics class.
+- **testFunctions.cpp:**  Tests different functions for the ChainKinematics class.

 ## Additional Information